 I also put the majority of my travel expenses on the card, because of its great travel protection benefits.
 For example, it comes with primary rental car coverage outside the US, and baggage delay protection that kicks in after just 3 hours!

 The card also has excellent trip interruption insurance.
 I booked a trip to Geneva, London, and Tromso, Norway, in March, but I broke my clavicle weeks before my flights.
 I submitted my doctor’s note and other documents to Citi, and they refunded most of the money I spent on my flights within a couple weeks!
+The information for the Citi Prestige card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Note: Other Citi cards with lower annual fees, like the Citi ThankYou Premier, have identical trip interruption insurance.